davidwieler/keybindings/README.md

                              \|___|/                                                             \|_________|
 ```

-Working on a usefull readme and demo page....
+Working on a useful readme and demo page....

 For now, please see the [tests file](https://github.com/davidwieler/keybindings/blob/master/tests/bindings.test.js).